 Good teachers constantly check on learning to guide future teaching, so that tasks match the children's needs.
 All staff are aware of the benefits and limitations of assessment.
 At Bramhope, we practice responsive teaching in every lesson.
-National testing (NFER) and teacher assessment takes place termly.
-Formal procedures are in place for science assessment.
-Pupils from summer term of Y1 take part in reading and maths tests.
+National testing (NFER (National Foundation for Educational Research)) tests and teacher assessment takes place termly.
+Formal procedures and end of unit tests are in place for science assessment.
+Pupils from the spring term of Y1 take part in reading and maths tests.
 Writing is teacher assessed half termly and moderated termly.